-Over the years of my life I have tried to do as many different things as I could.
-From trying all sorts of foods from around the World, to trying most sorts of sport and hobbies, I even joined a knitting class once, just to say I had tried it.
+Over the years of my life, I have tried to do as many different things as I could.
+From trying all sorts of foods from around the World to trying most sorts of sport and hobbies, I even joined a knitting class once, just to say I had tried it.
 Something I did try once is the art of Chinese penjing (or Bonsai as it is currently known) and I loved it!
-But only for a while as I got bored rather quickly, because these trees are like a baby, they need constant attention and caring.
+But only for a while as I got bored rather quickly because these trees are like a baby, they need constant attention and care.
 But maybe I would enjoy one of these a lot more…

 10 – Tree Flavoured Popsicle.

 This amazing example of ‘botanical art‘ by Makoto Azuma really is quite impressive indeed.
 There was this one you see above and another bonsai tree that didn’t quite make it into my top 10 that has been suspended by wires!

 9 – Crash Test Tree